-The UI split screen systems for Go Go Karts were designed with the intent to allow easy modifications through development and keeping all UI Widgets independent of each other.
+The UI split-screen systems for Go Go-Karts were designed with the intent to allow easy modifications through the development and keeping all UI Widgets independent of each other.
 This was achieved by creating multiple UMG Widgets that could be added as part of the player’s screen layout.

 Below is an example of an independent UMG widget for the player positioning system.